 Sylmar Biotech Health Academy (SBHA) is a Los Angeles Unified School District High School, partnered with Youth Policy Institute (YPI).
 The school opened during the 2012-2013 school year with 9th grade and added a grade level each subsequent year.
 Our community partner, YPI, conceived of and wrote the school plan for SBHA and we are grateful to them for their commitment to school transformation.

 The vision for SBHA is to create a place of learning that academically challenges and empowers students to graduate and be prepared for the full range of options after high school, while becoming active members of a global society.
-Emphasis is placed on student achievement and positive postsecondary outcomes by challenging students to develop problem-solving and interpersonal skills and linking rigorous college preparatory curriculum with technical coursework through the health-medical industry theme.
+Emphasis is placed on student achievement and positive postsecondary outcomes by challenging students to develop problem-solving and interpersonal skills and linking rigorous college preparatory curriculum with technical coursework through the health-medical and engineering industry theme.

 SBHA follows a Linked Learning model and implements both the Biomedical Science program and the Engineering program from Project Lead the Way.
 Both the medical and engineering pathways focus on project-based learning to integrate the curriculum across all academic subjects.
 This theme is clearly aligned with two of the California career pathways: Health Science & Medical Technology and Engineering.
 YPI and SBHA selected this theme and career focus based on an analysis of high growth industries with long-term growth and employment, as well as from student, parent, and community feedback.